STiXzoOR/Toshiba-Satellite-S50B-macOS-OpenCore/README.md

-# Toshiba Sattelite S50B-N-15 macOS - OpenCore
+# Toshiba Satellite S50B-N-15 macOS - OpenCore

-This repository contains scripts and ACPI patches for Toshiba Sattelite S50B-N-15 (maybe and some others in the same series) to get macOS installed and running.
+This repository contains scripts and ACPI patches for Toshiba Satellite S50B-N-15 (maybe and some others in the same series) to get macOS installed and running.

 ## Supported Models

-Toshiba Sattelite S50B-N-15
+Toshiba Satellite S50B-N-15

 ## Hardware